 We all know the feeling of being overwhelmed by having too many passwords.
-In Joan’s call center alone she has to login to her desktop, email system, project management tool, time tracking system, in-office messenger, training portal… her office entrance is even protected by a security code.
-It can all get quite frustrating and sometimes slow down her and her colleagues, especially when trying to keep up with the fast-paced environment of a call center.
+In Joan’s contact center alone she has to login to her desktop, email system, project management tool, time tracking system, in-office messenger, training portal… her office entrance is even protected by a security code.
+It can all get quite frustrating and sometimes slow down her and her colleagues, especially when trying to keep up with the fast-paced environment of a contact center.

 For Joan, it was difficult to get used to having extensive security measures in place.
-But, she understands how crucial passwords and security procedures are within call centers, especially when protecting company and customer data.
+But, she understands how crucial passwords and security procedures are within contact centers, especially when protecting company and customer data.

 Internal Processes & Procedures